anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Triggering the pledge to create the PVR is done using HTTP POST on the defined pledge endpoint "/.well-known/brski/pledge-voucher-request".

-The registrar-agent PVR Content-Type header is: `application/json`.
+The registrar-agent PVR trigger Content-Type header is: `application/json`.
 It defines a JSON document to provide three parameter:

 * agent-provided-proximity-registrar-cert: base64-encoded LDevID(Reg) TLS certificate.